 "Sexting" is prohibited at any time on school property or at school functions.
 Sexting is the electronic transmission of sexual messages or pictures, usually through cell phone text messaging.
-Such conduct not only is potentially dangerous for the involved students, but can lead to unwanted exposure of the messages and images to others, and could result in criminal violations related to the transmission or possession of child pornography.
-Such conduct will be subject to discipline and possible confiscation of the PCD.
+Such conduct not only is potentially dangerous for the involved students but can lead to unwanted exposure of the messages and images to others and could result in criminal violations related to the transmission or possession of child pornography.
+Such conduct will be subject to discipline and possible confiscation of the device.

-The District reserves the right to collect and examine any device suspected of being the source of attack/virus.
-The District may ask a student to examine their device if suspected recording or misuse.
 Students may not use a device in any way that might reasonably create in the mind of another person an impression of being threatened, humiliated, harassed, embarrassed or intimidated.
 Students are prohibited from using devices to transmit material that is threatening, obscene, disruptive, or sexually explicit, or that can be construed as harassment or disparagement of others based upon race, color, appearance, national origin, sex, sexual orientation, disability, age, religion, ancestry, or political beliefs.

 All students possessing electronic devices assume full responsibility and risk for lost, damaged, or stolen equipment.
 When a student is requested by a staff member to turn over an electronic device, they must comply.
 Failure to do so may result in consequences including but not limited to suspension from school for insubordination.
+Parents/Guardians may contact their students during the school day by calling 517-694-7117.